Dutch hospitals postpone chemotherapy, organ transplants due to COVID-19 surge - NewsBreak

 The Netherlands has recorded more than 2.5 million cases and over 19,000 deaths since the pandemic started.

-After ending most social distancing measures in late September, the Dutch government this month reintroduced mask-wearing and reimposed a partial lockdown, with bars and restaurants closing at 8 p.m.
-(1900 GMT) read more
+After ending most social distancing measures in late September, the Dutch government this month reintroduced mask-wearing and reimposed a partial lockdown here, with bars and restaurants closing at 8 p.m.
+(1900 GMT)

-Plans to restrict access to many public places to people who have been vaccinated or have recently recovered from COVID-19 prompted three nights of rioting from last Friday and more than 170 people were arrested across the country. read more
+Plans to restrict access to many public places to people who have been vaccinated or have recently recovered from COVID-19 prompted three nights of rioting here from last Friday and more than 170 people were arrested across the country.
+(Reporting by Anthony Deutsch; Editing by Angus MacSwan)

 Comments / 0